without Internet Explorer,

 ”…where is the morning?
 Where is the sun?
 A thousand years of midnight, the sunrise is gone…”

 Side two finds another epic in “Black Stone Wielder”, a swelling tale of the ancestral passing of misused power that is told not only through words, but also through emotive movements of music that lie in the perpetual tread of the pace, the dynamic chorus, and then when the summation (starting with “…black stone wielder is born…”) of the story vitalizes the gait for a compelling finish.
 The eldest warhorse in the lp’s stable, “Under the Oak”, is another tale of anguish with not only some of the most somber of the album’s moments, but some of the most vehement, gripping notes in Lanquist’s repertoire.
-“A Sorcerer’s Pledge”, the third titan of the bunch, is introduced acoustically, almost ballady with Lanquist’s distressful recount of a wizard’s foolishly ambitious plan the main focus thus far.
+“A Sorcerer’s Pledge”, the third titan of the bunch, is introduced acoustically, almost ballad-like with Lanquist’s distressful recount of a wizard’s foolishly ambitious plan the main focus thus far.
 This transforms into a handful of earnest rhythms that keep the story’s tempo dramatic, and the most striking one for me is the one bridging the verses.
 A short impromptu keyboard interlude readies a finale that tapers exquisitely into a choir of angels.

 “… and nothing remains of this foolish man except his fate…”

-In addition to the vocals and solo strides, Mats Bjoerkman mans the rhythm guitar while stick-slammer Matz Ekstroem takes the seat of Anders Waltersson.
+In addition to the vocals and solos, Mats Bjoerkman mans the rhythm guitar while stick-slammer Matz Ekstroem takes the seat of Anders Waltersson.
 But he who remains is the master.
-The master of the hunt for the perfect doom resonance that will come with the omnipotent Nightfall.
+The master of the hunt for the perfect doom resonance that will come with omnipotent Nightfall.
 Comparing Epicus… with the following year’s endeavor is like comparing a groundhog to a muskrat.
 They look and sound very much alike until the muskrat starts doing the backstroke and the groundhog looks on in horror, and then the distinction becomes clear.
-In as many words, that is the impact one portly, monk-attired and frizzy-haired vocalist had on Candlemass’s future sound.
+In as many words, that is the impact one portly, monk-attired and frizzy-haired vocalist had on Candlemass’ future sound.

 “…earth to earth, ashes to ashes, dust to dust…”